 Feedstock recycling processes break down the fundamental structure of plastics materials to recover the basic chemical components.
 For polymers, these chemical components are hydrocarbons and, in the case of PVC, hydrochloric acid (HCl) as well.

-Feedstock recycling operations for mixed plastic waste from the packaging sector with a small PVC content (2-10 percent depending on the technology) exist today to provide feedstocks for chemical plants.
+Feedstock recycling operations for mixed plastic waste from the packaging sector with a small PVC content (2-10 per cent depending on the technology) exist today to provide feedstocks for chemical plants.
 Mixed plastics from ELV in the form of ASR cannot at present be treated in feedstock recycling plants because of non-plastic substances.
 Pre-treatment of ASR is therefore necessary to remove the inorganic fraction such as glass, non-ferrous metals, sand etc. The European plastics industry is supporting development in this area.

 For wastes originating from the selective dismantling process and which are 'rich' in PVC - such as leathercloth and cable harnesses - ECVM has set up a research project to study a range of technologies available to break down materials by heat (known as 'thermal cracking').
-The aim would be to recover HCl as a raw material which could be used to produce new PVC.
+The aim would be to recover HCl as a raw material that could be used to produce new PVC.

 Energy recovery is the process of recovering the intrinsic energy in polymers (all of which are based on oil), in the form of heat or electricity, for industry and/or homes.
 Energy from ASR can be recovered through incineration together with household waste in MSW incinerators or as a fuel in cement kilos.
 Combustion of plastics with MSW or with traditional fuels is known as 'co-combustion'.